strangeioc/strangeioc/README.md

 # Acknowledgements
 It is hard to adequately credit the creators of the open source Actionscript framework RobotLegs for their influence on the creation of StrangeIoC.
 While Strange is not a port of RobotLegs, the ensigns of that library are copiously reflected throughout this one.
 For their great service to my professional development, I offer that team my sincerest thanks.
 And a donut.
 Seriously, if you're ever in town, let me buy you a donut.

+Kudos to Will Corwin for picking up a thrown-down gauntlet and writing the Signals implementation.

 I also need to thank and congratulate the folks at [ThirdMotion](http://www.thirdmotion.com) who inexplicably gave me time to build Strange and license to open source it.